team-charls/charls/README.md

   While technical possible all known JPEG-LS codecs put multi-component (color) images in a single scan or in multiple scans, but not use a mix of these in one file.
 * No support to encode\decode images with the height defined after the first scan (DNL marker).
-* No support for JPEG-LS mapping tables (palette).
 * No support for point transform.
   Point transform is a lossly encoding mechanism and not used in lossless scenarios.